Piedmont Triad

-The Piedmont Triad (or simply the Triad) is a metropolitan region in the north-central part of the U.S. state of North Carolina anchored by three cities: Greensboro, Winston-Salem, and High Point.
+The Piedmont Triad (or simply the Triad) is a metropolitan region, in what is mostly in the north-central area of the U.S. state of North Carolina anchored by three cities: Greensboro, Winston-Salem, and High Point.
 This close group of cities lies in the Piedmont geographical region of the United States and forms the basis of the Greensboro–Winston-Salem–High Point, NC Combined Statistical Area (CSA).
-As of 2012, the Piedmont Triad has an estimated population of 1,611,243 making it the 33rd largest combined statistical area in the United States.
+As of 2012, the Piedmont Triad has an estimated population of 1,611,243 making it the 33rd-largest combined statistical area in the United States.

-The metropolitan area is connected by Interstates 40, 85, 73, and 74 and is served by Piedmont Triad International Airport.
-Long known as one of the primary manufacturing and transportation hubs of the southeastern United States, the Triad is also an important educational, healthcare, and cultural region and occupies a prominent place in the history of the American Civil Rights Movement.
+The metropolitan area is connected by Interstate 40, 85, 73, and 74 and is served by Piedmont Triad International Airport.
+The Triad have been known one of the primary manufacturing and transportation hubs of the southeastern United States, with the region also developing into a significant educational, healthcare, and cultural region, which also occupies a monumental location in the history of the American Civil Rights Movement.

-The Piedmont Triad is sometimes confused with the Research Triangle, an adjacent urbanized region of North Carolina that includes the cities of Raleigh, Durham and the town of Chapel Hill, among others.
+The Piedmont Triad have been subjected to confusion with the Research Triangle, an adjacent urbanized region of North Carolina that includes the cities of Raleigh, Durham, the municipality of Chapel Hill, among others.
 Both of them are part of the Piedmont Crescent, a heavily urbanized region of the state that includes the city of Charlotte.

-Counties
+In its current and evolving technicality, the Greensboro-High Point Combined Statistical Area have "developed" to encompass the overall center of the State, while the Winston-Salem Combined Statistical Area have "became" adjacent to the Appalacian region.

+Definitions

+Combined Statistical Area

-As part of a redefining of metropolitan areas by the US Census Bureau, the old Greensboro–Winston-Salem–High Point Metropolitan Statistical Area was broken up in 2003 into five separate areas—three Metropolitan Statistical Areas and two Micropolitan Areas.
+As part of a redefining of metropolitan areas by the US Census Bureau in 2003, the old Greensboro–Winston-Salem–High Point MSA was broken up into five separate areas—three metropolitan and two micropolitan areas.
 In some ways, however, the region still functions as a single metropolitan area.